the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 This emoji key is used for recording and fairly acknowledging the different types of contributions our community members have made.
 No contribution is too small.
-These contributions can be (but not limited to) bug fixing, chapter planning, writing, editing, reviewing, idea generation, presentation, project management, and maintenance.
+They can include (but not limited to) bug fixing, chapter planning, writing, editing, reviewing, idea generation, presentation, project management, and maintenance.
-Please see the subchapter {ref}`ch-persona-contributions` for details.
+Please see the subchapter {ref}`Contribution types and pathways <ch-persona-contributions>` for details.

 | ![Table with different emojis that is used by the contributors bot](../../figures/allcontributorsbot-emoji.png) |
 |----------------------------------------------|